 - Review how well the strategy functions, and

-- Continually improve energy framework
+- Continually improve the energy framework